Emmanuel Boateng (footballer, born 1997): Elfsborg

 Emmanuel arrived in Borås 11 September 2021 and will be playing for the Swedish club located in the south west of Sweden, IF Elfsborg.
 IF Elfsborg is a club that missed Europa Conference League 2021 after a 3 goal-loss against the Dutch side Feyenoord in the play-off.

+Konyaspor

+On 16 January 2024, Boateng signed a two-and-a-half-year contract with Konyaspor in Turkey.